JackAvis/LeetCode/README.md

 # LeetCode
-A place to practice coding problems
+A place to practice coding problems.